0xMOSTA-FU/siem-internship-phase-1/siem-internship-phase-1/writeups/Full Writeup.md

 #### For Self-Managed Users:

+Point your browser to http://localhost:5601, replacing localhost with the name of the Kibana host.

 * Open Kibana in your browser
 * Go to **Discover** and make sure the `winlogbeat-*` index pattern is selected
 * Use **Dashboard** to explore pre-built visualizations